Are you ready for the Fitness for Human Habitation Act

 How can Nuaire help?

-- Protection from indoor pollutants -Volatile Organic Compounds (VOCs) are released into the home on a daily basis due to the use of household sprays, beauty products and deodorants.
+- Protection from indoor pollutants -Volatile Organic Compounds (VOCs) are released into the home daily due to the use of household sprays, beauty products and deodorants.
 NO2 gases are produced by gas cookers and gas central heating systems, while PM2.5 is produced by burning fuel, smoking and burning candles.
 These pollutants react with each other to form other pollutants, and the process is constant.

 The Drimaster-Eco works by displacing polluted indoor air with fresh, filtered air from outside, so the indoor air remains healthy.